Swansboro, North Carolina

-Cost of Living: Meets the National Average
+Cost of Living: Below the National Average

 Founded in 1783 and nestled between the Intracoastal Waterway and the White Oak River on North Carolina's mid-coast (Crystal Coast), homey, unassuming Swansboro (population 4,000) is known as "The Friendly City by the Sea" got its start as a shipbuilding center.
 After the Great Depression, it transformed itself into a fishing village and remains one today.
-Residents enjoy unspoiled boating areas, a cute downtown waterfront and plentiful fishing spots.
-Laid back and unassuming, this friendly community is popular with fishermen, families and reitees.
+Residents enjoy unspoiled boating areas, a cute waterfront and nearby oceanfront white sand beaches.

 There are enough service providers, such as dentists, veterinarians and handymen, to meet most needs.
 Retail chain stores such as Lowe's Home Improvement, Walgreen's and Wal-Mart are on town outskirts or within a short drive.
 The Onslow County Public Library is small but has two dozen public computers with internet access.

-Residents also enjoy a good selection of delicious restaurants, including the fun Yana's Ye Olde Drugstore and Restaurant, which has a a 1950s-style lunch counter and great milkshakes.
+Residents also enjoy a good selection of restaurants, including the fun Yana's Ye Olde Drugstore and Restaurant, which has a a 1950s-style lunch counter and great milkshakes.
 For fresh, healthy food, the downtown farmers' market is open Wednesdays and Saturdays from May through October.

-Webwerxx, Inc. Copyright (c) 2006-2018.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.